fbpx

 Eva Blair

-Eva was born and raised in Kitsap County and comes to the stewardship team with a strong background in natural resource management and a passion for the natural world.
+Eva (she/her) was born and raised in Kitsap County and comes to the stewardship team with a strong background in natural resource management and a passion for the natural world.
 A graduate of Western Washington University with a Bachelor of Science, Eva minored in Geographical Information Science and interned at Kitsap Conservation District in the Backyard Habitat Program where she supported restoration work and education.
 As a Fisheries Research Technician with the Hood Canal Salmon Enhancement Group, she monitored endangered species like Hood Canal Summer Chum and Puget Sound Steelhead and developed a deep love of Pacific salmon.
-A self-described fish nerd, Eva’s free time is spent with her 5-year-old daughter, camping, hiking, and learning how to fly fish.
+A self-described fish nerd, Eva’s free time is spent with her daughter, camping, hiking, and learning how to fly fish.

 Nathan Daniel